astratikopoulo/contour-adv-ing-and-delegation/README.md

 # Contour: Advanced Ingress and Delegation

 Contour is an ingress controller that configures Envoy based on Ingress and IngressRoute objects in a Kubernetes cluster.
-This post covers how contour supports advanced ingress functionality with its [IngressRoute](https://github.com/heptio/contour/blob/master/docs/ingressroute.md) Custom Resource Definition (CRD).
+This post covers how Contour supports advanced ingress functionality with its [IngressRoute](https://github.com/heptio/contour/blob/master/docs/ingressroute.md) Custom Resource Definition (CRD).
 We'll explore some common ingress needs such as weighted load balancing and cover how multi-team ingress can be facilitated.

 ## How Contour Works

 A simplified view of Contour is a pod with an Envoy container and controller.
 The controller (named contour) is responsible for reading Ingress and IngressRoute objects and creating a directed acyclic graph (DAG).
-Contour can then communicated with the envoy container to program routes to pods.
+Contour can then communicate with the Envoy container to program routes to pods.

 <center><img src="img/pod-contour.png" width="300"></center>